eccenca/cmem-plugin-reason/README.md

 The filename of the Markdown file with the explanation of inconsistencies.

-:warning: Existing files will be overwritten.
+⚠️ Existing files will be overwritten.

 ### Stop at inconsistencies
 Raise an error if inconsistencies are found.
 If enabled, the plugin does not output entities.